FrancescoMucci/LaTeX-thesis-template-cs-unifi/README.md

-# LaTeX thesis template for UniFI
+# LaTex template for Computer Science thesis at UniFI

-This repository contains my customized LaTeX template for a thesis carried out at the [University of Florence](https://www.unifi.it/).
+This repository contains a LaTeX template for a (bachelor's or master's) thesis in Computer Science carried out at the [University of Florence](https://www.unifi.it/).

-This LaTeX template was developed using the [`classicthesis`](https://www.ctan.org/pkg/classicthesis) package, created by [*André Miede*](https://www.miede.de/), as a basis.
+I developed this template for my master's thesis starting from the one provided by [my degree course](https://www.informaticamagistrale.unifi.it/vp-17-per-laurearsi.html) which in turn was developed using the [`classicthesis`](https://www.ctan.org/pkg/classicthesis) package, created by [*André Miede*](https://www.miede.de/), as a basis.